September 21, 2021

 Grandmother walking with her grandson

-As the COVID-19 pandemic continues, parents remain acutely concerned about the health risks for their children and vulnerable family members.
+As the COVID-19 pandemic continues, parents remain acutely concerned about the health risks for their children and vulnerable family members and protecting kids from COVID-19.

 The American Academy of Pediatrics reports that, “As of September 16, over 5.5 million children have tested positive for COVID-19 since the onset of the pandemic.
 Nearly 226,000 cases were added the past week, the third highest number of child cases in a week since the pandemic began.
 After declining in early summer, child cases have increased exponentially, with over 925,000 cases in the past 4 weeks.”